Investor Bulletin: Performance Claims

 Considering what factors are included in a presentation of performance calculations—and what factors are not—may help you use performance information to make a more informed investment decision.

 - Your financial circumstances.
 Performance is just one of many factors you may want to consider when making an investment decision.
 A presentation might not take into account factors such as your age, income, other investments, or debt, all of which may affect your financial situation and risk tolerance.
+A presentation also might not take into account your investment objectives and financial expertise to understand the risks and limitations of the investment presentation.

 How reliable is a performance claim?